 If you can not go to your WordPress admin on your account of this hack, we highly suggest contacting an expert to clean out the website.

-Measures to remove lalware out of your WordPress
+What to do to remove malware out of your WordPress

 Backup the entire website if you are using the web host that uses this feature.
 This is going to be the most complete backup of your whole server.
 But it may be quite big, so be ready for the download to take some time.

-Utilize a WordPress backup plugin if you’re able to log in fine.
-If you can not log in the website, the hackers might have jeopardized the database in which case, you might choose to contact an expert professional that we mentioned previously.
+Use a WordPress backup plugin if you’re able to log in fine.
+If you can not log in the website, the hackers might have jeopardized the database in which case, you might choose to contact an expert professional as we mentioned previously.

 If you’re able to login, additionally use Tools > Export to export an XML file of your own content.